SmartTechAIResearch/vApus-proc/README.md

       ...]
 908188     5596    0    0    0     0       0          0
       ...]
 1375103    17405    0    0    0     0       0          0
       ...]
 1703981     5535    0    0    0     3       0          0

+      lo device included in the monitor: Might be interesting to see traffic between two services on the same machine.

 * **swap (kB)** / *in out*